Aine Davis: Foreign captives

+Prosecution

 Turkish capture and conviction

 Davis was captured by Turkish security officials, in Istanbul, on 12 November 2015.
 A Turkish court subsequently convicted him of being a member of a terrorist group and sentenced him to seven and a half years in jail.

 At his trial in 2017, Davis denied being a member of Islamic State.
 He claimed to have been living in Gaziantep, Turkey and to have visited Syria on only two occasions to do "aid work".
 He further claimed to have travelled to Istanbul with the purpose of obtaining a fake passport as he was aware he was a "wanted man".
 He admitted being acquainted with Mohammed Emwazi, aka Jihadi John, having attended the same mosque, in London but denied encountering him in Syria.
 He claimed a photo of him, posing with armed fighters, dated to 2013, and he had taken it as a joke in Idlib and did not know who the gunmen were.